Why AI Apps Should Stop Using a Single Model

 In other words:

-The winning architecture isn’t one model that does everything.
+The winning architecture isn’t a single model that does everything.

-It’s a system that knows which model should do what.
+It’s a system that knows which model should do what — and when.

 Comments ()